WPFDevelopersOrg/XamlViewer/README.md

 2. [Visual Studio Code or Visual Studio 2019](https://visualstudio.microsoft.com/);
 3. Windows 7 SP1/8/8.1/10

-_Notice：You can adjust the TargetFrameworks in the SharedProperty.props file according to your needs._
+_Notice：You can adjust the TargetFrameworks in the Directory.Build.props file according to your needs._

 ## Document Manager
 1. Support operations: new, save, open, close, drag and etc.;